.png)

 “Reef, why don’t you just talk to her?”

 He sighed.
 “Fine.”
 Ironically, the advice tables had turned since he had found Guin.
 Now, he was the one giving dating advice.
 The guy who had run from all women.
-“Well, Louis is afraid of how far the label will take things.
-He says publicity stunts get out-of-hand fast and they haven’t always treated Luna well in the past.
-He thinks they will want to market her and this guy as a couple.”
+“Well, Louis says publicity stunts get out-of-hand fast, and he thinks they will want to market her and this guy as a couple.”

 The glass in my hand dropped and shattered across the patio floor as I remembered the photos of her with other men in the press.
 The glass landed as hard as that news had felt against my heart.
 I could feel my chest constricting.

 I bent down to collect the little shards, feeling equally broken.
-This was about Luna, the only woman I’d ever loved.
+This was Luna, the only woman I’d ever truly loved.
 I looked up at Locke as I picked up the fragile pieces.
-My voice came out soft, though stronger than I’d imagined it could be.
-“What do I need to do?”

 Reef- Age 12